Ohio State University: Student organizations

 Ohio State has several student-managed publications and media outlets.
 The Makio is the official yearbook.
 The Makio's sales plummeted by 60% during the early 1970s; the organization went bankrupt and stopped publication during the late 1970s.
 The book was revived from 1985 to 1994 and again in 2000, thanks to several student organizations.
 The Lantern is the school's daily newspaper and has operated as a laboratory newspaper in the School of Communication (formerly the School of Journalism) since 1881.
 Mosaic is a literary magazine published by Ohio State, which features undergraduate fiction, poetry and art.
 The Sundial is a student-written and -published humor magazine.
-Founded in 1911, it is one of the oldest humor magazines in the country.
-After a 17-year hiatus in which no magazine was published, it has recently been revived – first in print form and now as an online humor blog, as well as through multiple social media outlets.
-Ohio State has two improvisational comedy groups – The 8th Floor Improv and Fishbowl Improv – that regularly perform long- and short-form improv around campus and across the U.S. There are two student-run radio stations on campus: AROUSE, the music station, is home to over 100 student DJs, streaming music and independent content, and Scarlet and Gray Sports Radio, which broadcasts 11 different Ohio State sports.
-Both stations broadcast on an internet audio stream.
-(No broadcast signals are available in Columbus.)
+Founded in 1911, it is one of the oldest humor magazines in the country, but has not been published without large interruptions.
+Ohio State has two improvisational comedy groups that regularly perform around campus and across the U.S. There are two student-run radio stations: AROUSE, the music station, is home to over 100 student DJs, streaming music and independent content, and Scarlet and Gray Sports Radio.
 Students also operate a local cable TV channel known as Buckeye TV, which airs primarily on the campus closed cable system operated by the Office of the Chief Information Officer (OCIO).